mesosphere/dcos-kubernetes-quickstart/README.md

 ```
 The command above will download necessary [Terraform files](https://github.com/dcos/terraform-dcos/tree/master/gcp) to `.deploy` folder.

-Make updates to `.deploy/desired_cluster_profile` with your GCP `project-id` and `ssh key`, please do not change VMs to lover spec type, as then Kubernetes install will fail.
+Make updates to `.deploy/desired_cluster_profile` with your GCP `project-id` and `ssh key`, please do not change VMs to lower spec type, as then Kubernetes install will fail.
 ```
 vi .deploy/desired_cluster_profile
 dcos_version = "1.10.2"